Ripley6811/FSND-P3-Item-Catalog/docs/instructions.md

 8. **Website navigation**
     - The main page is a listing of restaurants.
 All pages will have a blue button that goes back to the home page restaurant list.
+Blue editing buttons, shown with a pencil image (Glyphicon) appear for each restaurant and each item only if a user is logged in.
     - There is a Google+ signin button at the top-right corner of all pages which changes to a logout button with user photo when logged in.
 Click this button to log in and log out.
-    - Click on any restaurant row to view the saved items from that restaurant on another page and lists them along with price, description and the user's critique of the item.
+    - Click on any restaurant row to view the saved items from that restaurant on another page.
+Displays a list including with price, description and the user's critique of the item.
     - Critique has three choices: A heart means it is a favorite item, thumbs up means it is good and might get it again, and a thumbs down means NEVER get it again!
     - Critiques and the ability to add/edit items and restaurants is reserved for logged in members.
+Look for blue buttons with a pencil image in the item row when logged in.

 8. **Test the application:**
     - Install the **`Flask-Testing`** package with pip in the virtual environment